mrw-soumik/Natural-Language-Processing---Text-Summarization/README.md

 # Text Summarization Tool

-This is a Python-based text summarization tool designed to condense lengthy documents into concise summaries using advanced techniques in Natural Language Processing (NLP).
+This is a Python-based text summarization tool designed to condense lengthy documents into concise summaries using  techniques in Natural Language Processing (NLP).
 It leverages both sentence embeddings and frequency-based scoring to select diverse and informative sentences for the summary.

 ## Objective
 The aim of this project is to improve information accessibility by generating quick, effective summaries of news articles, reports, and other documents.

 ## Key Features
 - **Extractive Summarization**: Selects sentences based on word frequency, sentence embeddings, and positional importance.
-- **Advanced Redundancy Control**: Uses semantic similarity to ensure selected sentences are diverse and reduce redundancy in the summary.
+- ** Redundancy Control**: Uses semantic similarity to ensure selected sentences are diverse and reduce redundancy in the summary.
 - **Keyword-Based Scoring**: Sentences containing important keywords are prioritized in the summary.
 - **Flexibility**: Adjust the summary length and similarity threshold to control output.